Free Website Content - Keep Children Safe Online

 12. Chat Rooms.

-room owners have no method to detect a lurking predator
+chat room owners have no method to detect a lurking

-from a child.
-As a result it is just a good practice to
+predator from a child.
+As a result it is just a good

 13. Instant Messaging.

-on the phone or via the Internet.
-Instant messaging is a
+whether on the phone or via the Internet.
+Instant messaging

-popular phenomenon for children.
-If you allow your child
+is a popular phenomenon for children.
+If you allow your

-to communicate using instant messaging, be sure to block
+child to communicate using instant messaging, be sure

-check their buddy list to make sure that it has not been
+spot check their buddy list to make sure that it has

-altered.
-Use a tool like AOL where restrictions can be implemented.
+not been altered.
+Use a tool like AOL where restrictions

 14. Online Games.

-rules that apply to instant messaging should apply to the
+same rules that apply to instant messaging should apply

-online games and chatting.
-Rarely are filters available
+to the online games and chatting.
+Rarely are filters

-for the online games and many children will encounter strangers
+available for the online games and many children will

-take advantage of this amazing vehicle without putting themselves
+to take advantage of this amazing vehicle without putting

 About the Author: